 Under the long-term disability insurance plan, there is a waiting period of 90 days before benefits begin.
 The City pays for the premium cost(s) associated with the respective long term disability insurance plan and policy provisions for covered employees.
-More information about respective Commented [DP37]: The LTD the city pays for has a catch.
-If the employee who becomes disabled is eligeble to retire, the policy does not cover them.
-The City is paying for a policy through PEHP which those employees will never be covered by coverage or plan participation may be obtained through the Director of Administrative Services Assistant City Manager.
+More information about respective coverage or plan participation may be obtained through the Assistant City Manager.